PCMDI/pcmdi_metrics/README.md

 ```> rm -rf {install_prefix}/PCMDI_METRICS/tmp```

-USING THE PCMDI METRICS PACKAGE:
+USING THE PCMDI METRICS PACKAGE
 -----------------------------------

 1) The user needs to prepare their model data so that it can be read by the metrics package.
 A way this can be guaranteed is by following the CMIP/CF conventions.
 It is not necessary to use CMOR, but CF conventions need to followed.
 The user can map their variable names to to those used in CMIP (see parameter file below), i.e., their data does not have to use the PCMDI variable names.
 At present, PCMDIs metrics package expect climatological annual cycle data (12 months).